JAG-010/aws-crc/README.md

 ## Create CI/CD pipeline using Github actions for frontend
 Use Github actions to create a pipeline to sync HTML code to S3 bucket whenever there is a code change.

+## Create CI/CD pipeline using GH Actions for backend

 ## Progress
 | Date | Milestone |